hdl4fpga/hdl4fpga/scopeiojs/README.rst

 =========

 ScopeIOjs is a javascript control application of ScopeIO.
-The following are the hardware interface available:
+The following are available the hardware interface:

 - `serialport <https://github.com/serialport/node-serialport>`_
 - UDP